shruti170901/test/files/CP_intro.md

 ![image](https://miro.medium.com/max/882/1*s1eujpuDLZR6wAneop0BMQ.png)
 ## What is it?

+This document is to guide those people who want to get started or have just started with competitive programming.
 Competitive programming is quite different from other programming paradigms and usually, easier to grasp.
 You don’t need descriptive variable names or well-documented code.
 But that does not necessarily mean you code haphazardly because you will have to debug it if it doesn’t work.